 Ultimately, the choice between Plesk and cPanel, as with a lot of things in technology, comes down to a matter of taste.
 It's like the choice between Mac and PC.

 Plesk For Resellers

-There's one big difference between Plesk and cPanel, and that's the server management side.
-If you resell web space to clients, this could make a difference.
+There's one big difference between Plesk and cPanel, and that's the server management aspect.
+If you resell web space to clients, this could make a big difference.

 Plesk also has the option of offering software and scripts for sale.
 This can help resellers bring in extra revenue alongside the price of their hosting plans, and that could help them increase revenue and offer a more professional service.

 Plesk can also help automate billing for their customers using packages like Plesk Billing.
 This package contains a variety of common operations:

 - Digital certificates

 With Plesk Billing, it's easy to resell web hosting with your own branding.